 Major in International Relations and Politics (IRP)

-Open to all Carnegie Mellon undergraduates, Carnegie Mellon University's Washington Semester Program (CMUWSP) allows students to study public policy and intern in Washington for one semester.
-Courses taken through CMUWSP will count toward elective sequence requirements for IRP majors.
+Open to all Carnegie Mellon undergraduates, the Carnegie Mellon University Washington Semester Program (CMU/WSP) allows students to study public policy and intern in Washington for one semester.
+Courses taken through CMU/WSP will count toward the elective sequence in public policy for IRP majors.

 Students’ understanding of politics is further informed by courses and colloquia offered by CMU’s top-ranked departments, divisions, and schools in business, computer science, engineering, and the humanities.

 IRP majors interested in developing their research skills are encouraged to apply for a research position with the Center for International Relations and Politics.
 They are also encouraged to join student organizations focused on domestic or international politics.
 Becoming involved in the Institute for Politics and Strategy, as well as attending lectures and events sponsored by the Center for International Relations and Politics will provide additional opportunities for students.

 The International Relations and Politics major is offered through the Institute for Politics and Strategy.
 It is available as a primary major and additional major in the Dietrich College of Humanities and Social Sciences.
 Minors in International Relations and Politics and Politics and Public Policy are also available.